- Beads: Choose beads of your choice, such as wood, plastic, glass, or acrylic beads. Make sure they have a hole big enough for your wire or cord.

 3. Start Stringing Beads:

 Begin stringing your beads onto string or wire.
 Follow your pre-defined pattern or create a random design.
-Experiment with different bead sizes and colours for different looks.
+Experiment with different bead sizes and colors for different looks.

 4. Make the strips: